inmyth/practice/ORACLE_JAVA8.md

 ```

 ## Inheritance, Interface
+- interface variables are implicitly `public static final`
+- all methods in interface (abstract, default, static) are public
 - interface can have static method
 - interface can have default method, overideable
-- subclass can only override with same or looser access
+- overriding method must have with same or looser access
+- subclass constructor, default or custom, always calls super()
 - allowed downcast, ClassCastException:

 ```java